jing1tian/franky/README.md

 ### Allowing the executing user to run real-time applications

-First, create a group `realtime` and add your user (or whoever is running franky) to this group:
+First, create a group `realtime` and add your user (or whoever is running Franky) to this group:

 ```bash
 sudo addgroup realtime